TypeSharp/old-compiler/README.md

 Typesharp is a typesafe compiled language written in rustlang aiming to memory safe and fast! <br />
 You can view the [documentation here](https://github.com/TypeSharp/Documentation).

 **NOTICE:** This is a rewrite of the original compiler, and therefore is public.
-I will not explain how to use, or interact with this source code until I am comfortable releasing the CLI.

 ## Why Typesharp?